 This website will change as a result of the dissolution of Indigenous and Northern Affairs Canada, and the creation of Indigenous Services Canada and the eventual creation of Crown-Indigenous Relations and Northern Affairs Canada.
 During this transformation, you may also wish to consult the updated Indigenous and Northern Affairs home page.

-The responsibilities of Aboriginal Affairs and Northern Development Canada (AANDC) include helping to protect and advocate for the human rights of Aboriginal people nationally and internationally.
+The responsibilities of Indigenous and Northern Affairs Canada (INAC) include helping to protect and advocate for the human rights of Aboriginal people nationally and internationally.

-In this section find information on AANDC's efforts as well as general information about Aboriginal rights.
+In this section find information on INAC's efforts as well as general information about Aboriginal rights.